top of page

 A look at the design, implementation and operation of a mobility hub network created by Transport for West Midlands.
 The Local Travel Points are being rolled out at key locations including high streets, rail and bus stations, housing developments and community centres.

-• Robert Davis, Managing Director, Trueform
+• Robert Davis, Sustainable Travel Lead, Trueform

 Making the case for investment in hubs